shandonvasquez/Itglossary/README.md

 The mac adderess sdfsdThe

-The the
+The the dsfsdf